fido-alliance/how-to-fido/HowToFIDO.md

 ![password reauthentication](images/image15.png)

 If, however, you *do* have `2FACapableFIDOCredsAvailable` flag for the current session, then you can use FIDO-based reauthentication.
 Fetch all `2FACapableFidoCredential` credentials from the server for this user.
-Don't fetch non `2FACapableFidoCredential` credentials like U2F credentials:
+Don't fetch non `2FACapableFidoCredential` credentials like U2F credentials.
+Prefer using long lived local session key while fetching `2FACapableFidoCredential` credentials from the server.
+Also order the credentials in the reverse order of when credentials are created (latest created credential is first in the list):

 ![FIDO reauthentication](images/image2.png)